-Mushroom pave is possible only with tiny stones of less than 1.2 mm on metal that is the same width.
-It's a delicate type of setting used to embellish decorative elements, baskets, and prongs.
+Mushroom pave is possible only with tiny stones of less than 1.2 mm on the metal of the same width.
+It’s a delicate type of setting used to embellish decorative elements, baskets, and prongs.
 It creates a miniature string of stones seemingly suspended in the air.

-V-cut pave is set with larger stones - 1.3 mm and up.
+V-cut pave set with larger stones – 1.3 mm and up.
 The V-shaped pattern engraved on both sides of the diamonds camouflages the excess of metal.
-The engraving is a low profile bas-relief of prong-like extensions intersected at an acute angle.
+The engraving is a low-profile bas-relief of prong-like extensions intersected at an acute angle.
 This is a labor-intensive type of setting suitable for larger stones.

 Belgium pave is formed by two interlocking rows of pave meeting at a sharp angle.
 Very difficult to set, therefore rarely used.

 Royal pave is an old-fashioned technique, a precursor of modern pave.
 It forms a honeycomb pattern dotted with metal beads.
 Each bead is the tip of a prong occupying a small space between three adjacent stones.
 One bead holds all three stones at the same time.